L7 Defense raises $4m in a Series A funding round //15.03.21

 As research by Plexal and Beauhurst shows, overall investment into the UK’s cyber innovation ecosystem is increasing but early-stage startups are finding it more challenging to secure funding for the first time.
 In fact, funding for companies raising their first round from March-December 2020 was 96% lower than the same period the previous year.
-So it’s particularly impressive that cyber startup L7 Defense, which graduates from LORCA’s fourth accelerator programme this month, has raised $4m in a Series A round.
+So it’s particularly impressive that cyber startup L7 Defense, which has just graduated from LORCA’s fourth accelerator programme, has raised $4m in a Series A round.

 The round was led by Germany-based TRUMPF Venture with participation from India-based Quick Heal Technologies.
 L7 Defense plans to use the injection of cash to solidify its technological leadership, boost awareness of its core technology and grow in international markets.

 The company‘s award-winning Ammune is an enterprise-grade API (application programming interface) security solution.
 It autonomously monitors, detects and blocks API attacks to a very high level of accuracy, freeing security teams from managing endless configurations and rules.

 As the company gears up for global growth, we caught up with co-founder Yisrael Gross to learn more about the challenges of raising your first round during a pandemic and how the startup built trust with investors.

 On raising a first round during a pandemic